guardian/frontend/docs/01-start-here/02-guardian-visual-glossary.md

-# Quick visual glossary of the Guardian dot com
+#Visual glossary of the Guardian.com

 ## Content Types